wangconghui0/LBHFSP/README.md

-# VRPB
+# LBHFSP
-The Code and Supplemental File for the paper:"Deep Reinforcement Learning for Solving LBHFSP".
+The Code and Supplemental File for the paper:"Deep Reinforcement Learning for Solving Hybrid Flow Shop Scheduling Problems with Limited Buffers".
 Please cite our paper if the code is useful for your project.